 BFUG membership is based on the membership of the European Higher Education Area (EHEA).
-The EHEA currently has three categories: member, consultative member and partner.
+The EHEA currently has three categories:

-- EHEA/BFUG Member: the members are the 48 countries and the European Commission (listed in Annex 3).
+■ EHEA/BFUG Members are the 48 countries and the European Commission (listed in Annex 3).
 To become a member of the EHEA, countries have to be party to the European Cultural Convention and to declare their willingness to pursue and implement the objectives of the Bologna Process in their own systems of higher education.
-The document in Annex 4 details the procedure to become an EHEA member.
-In 2015 Belarus became a member of the EHEA.
-Ministers at the Yerevan ministerial conference stated that they were "welcome[ing] Belarus as a member of the EHEA and look[ing] forward to working with the national authorities and stakeholders to implement the reforms identified by the BFUG and included in the agreed road map attached to Belarussian accession". - ➤ Consultative member: this is a non-voting category of members who represent stakeholder organisations and other institutions that have a European scope to their work and are instrumental in the implementation of the Bologna Process.
-The explicit criteria for consultative membership can be found in Annex 4.
-The current eight EHEA consultative members are: Council of Europe (CoE), UNESCO, European University Association (EUA), European Association of Institutions of Higher Education (EURASHE), European Students' Union (ESU), European Association for Quality Assurance in Higher Education (ENQA), Education International (EI) and BUSINESS EUROPE.
+Annex 4 details the procedure to become an EHEA member.
+Only country members and the European Commission have the right to vote within the BFUG and to approve and adopt the final documents.

+- Consultative Members are relevant stakeholder organisations institutions that have a European scope to their work and are instrumental in the development and implementation of the Bologna Process.
+The criteria for consultative membership can be found in Annex 4.
+The current eight EHEA consultative members are: Council of Europe (CoE), UNESCO, European University Association (EUA), Association of Institutions of Higher Education European Students' Union (ESU), European Association for Quality Assurance in Higher Education (ENQA), Education International (EI) and BUSINESS EUROPE.
 The European Quality Assurance Register for Higher Education (EQAR) was founded in 2008 from an initiative of the Bologna Process.
-EQAR has a similar status to the consultative members (non-voting member of BFUG), but has so far not been officially named consultative member. - Partner: organisations that wish to be associated with the Bologna Process/the BFUG but are not included in the Consultative member category.
-At present, the following four organisations are BFUG partners: the European Association for International Education (EAIE), The Council of European professional and managerial staff (Eurocadres), Eurodoc, the European Association for Promotion of Science and Technology (Euroscience).
-They can, upon request, attend BFUG events and may be invited by a WG/AG to send an expert who will participate to the work. - Further technical experts, such as Eurostat, Eurostudent or Eurydice may be associated to the BFUG and invited to events upon specific request.
+EQAR has a status similar to that of the consultative members (as a non-voting member of BFUG), but has so far not been officially designated as a consultative member. - Partners are organisations that wish to be associated with the Bologna Process/ the BFUG but are not included in the Consultative member category.
+At present, the following organisations five are partners: the Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC), the European Association for Education International European professional and managerial staff (Eurocadres), Eurodoc, Association for European Promotion of Science and Technology (Euroscience).
+They can, upon request, attend BFUG events and may be invited by a WG/AG to send an expert who will participate in some part of the work.

+Further technical experts, such as Eurostat, Eurostudent or Eurydice, may be associated to the BFUG and invited to events upon specific request.